 This year, I'm celebrating 20 years working in the library profession.
 I graduated from Simmons College with a Masters in Library and Information Science in 2000.
 In 2016, I joined the Massachusetts Library System Consulting & Training Services Team.
-I'm passionate about advocating for libraries by offering professional development programs, facilitating strategic planning, and publicizing the amazing services and programs offered at libraries in Massachusetts.
+I'm passionate about advocating for libraries by offering professional development programs, facilitating strategic planning, and publicizing the excellent services and programs offered at libraries in Massachusetts.

 I love spreading word about all the outstanding resources, programs, and services provided by our membership.
 To do this, I publish the MLS Community Engagement Blog.
 If you have a success story and would like to be interviewed for the blog, please reach out to me.